 This seminar series is a fundraiser for our clinical trial of MDMA-assisted psychotherapy for social anxiety disorder that Portland Psychotherapy investigators are preparing for and starting in the Fall of 2021.
 All proceeds after presenter remuneration will go to fund this clinical trial.

 These presentations are hosted through Zoom.
 Each presentation will be approximately 30 minutes with a 30-minute Q&A discussion afterward.
 Presentations will be recorded and sent to anyone who registers for the event.
+The recording will be available for 30 days after it has been sent to registered attendees.

 Time: Every 2nd Friday of the month from 12:00 PM – 1:00 PM (Pacific Time)